Fetal Development Week By Week

 During weeks twenty-one through twenty-four, the fetus’s lungs begin to develop surfactant, which is necessary for breathing outside of the womb.
 If born prematurely, a baby born during this time may have a chance of survival with medical intervention.

-Read Also Babies Development Stages
+Read Also Baby Development 7 Months

 The baby begins to develop more fat, which helps regulate body temperature, and the brain continues to develop rapidly.
 The baby is now about the size of a grapefruit.